Laser Skin Resurfacing

 What is Laser Skin Resurfacing?

-Laser skin resurfacing is a minimally invasive cosmetic procedure used to reduce the appearance of wrinkles, fine lines and other skin irregularities.
+Laser skin resurfacing, or laser facial resurfacing, is a minimally invasive cosmetic procedure used to reduce the appearance of wrinkles, fine lines and other skin irregularities.
 It offers patients many advantages over traditional resurfacing procedures such as chemical peels and microdermabrasion, as it practically eliminates side effects such as discomfort, bleeding and bruising.

 Laser skin resurfacing is commonly performed with either a carbon dioxide (CO2) or an erbium laser.
 Although the process for these procedures is very similar, the erbium laser is typically used to treat deeper lines and wrinkles within the face, hands, neck and chest.
 It is also better for darker skin tones.
 Your doctor will determine which laser is best for you after evaluating the condition of your skin and your medical history, while also considering your desired results.